Centennial High School (Frisco, Texas): Academics

 Centennial High School has gotten back to back exemplary rankings every year from 2009 to 2012, and is the only school in its category to get such rankings.
 At present, the school is still rated "Exemplary" by the Texas Education Agency.
-Students at Centennial scored an average of 1123 on the SAT and 24.7 on the ACT as of 2016.
+Students at Centennial scored an average of 1202 on the SAT and 27.6 on the ACT as of 2025.
+Centennial High Schools had 23 National Merit Finalists in 2024, as well as 41 students commended for National Merit.
+Centennial students took a total of 3,712 AP Tests in the 2024-2025 School Year, with 89% of them scoring a 3 or higher score.